 4. Stay away from low-cost carriers and Basic Economy fares

-The worst part is that now the legacy airlines like American, Delta and United don’t want to lose out so they’ve been offering the same kind of basic economy fares.
+The worst part is legacy airlines like American, Delta and United didn’t want to lose out so they’ve been offering the same kind of basic economy fares.
 So make sure you read the fine print on your ticket before buying—even from the major carriers.

 5. Choose Southwest Airlines if you’re checking bags